Accessorizing an outfit is an integral component of fashion. For women, purses are a must-have for fashion.

 It ranges in size from a small wallet to carry just your important cards and money, to a large-sized tote which is usually big enough to hold the groceries too.

-In-between the two extremes, we have clutches, pouches, drawstring bags, purses, pocketbooks, handbags, shoulder bags, messenger bags, belt bags, saddle bags, satchels, and trapezoid, to name a few.
+In-between the two extremes, we have clutches, pouches, drawstring bags, purses, pocketbooks, handbags, shoulder bags, messenger bags, belt bags, saddle bags, satchels, and trapezoids, to name a few.

 Some are carried around on the back, while some are just short enough to hang right below the shoulder with sometimes adjustable straps.